 I will never get over it

 A suicide, or any untimely death, is not something you “get over.”
 It’s a journey that changes over time.
 You’ll always miss your loved one but you learn to carry them with you.
 Saying something as dour as “I’ll never get over it” merely brings you down emotionally.
-It shatters your hope of having a life and finding … Read more...
+It shatters your hope of having a life and finding joy after the untimely … Read more...